 - There are no reductions if you work after you reach your full retirement age.

 Can you work and receive Social Security benefits?

 Yes, you can work and get Social Security benefits simultaneously.
 Social Security can give you the extra boost of income you need if your job doesn’t give you enough.
 However, there are income limits.
 They will deduct a certain amount from your benefits if you earn more than these limits.
 The income limits only apply to income from work, and it does not count for investments, annuities, pensions, or capital gains.

 The Social Security Administration sets its income limits for people receiving Social Security benefits yearly.
 This is the amount you are allowed to earn without getting a reduction on your Social Security payments.
-If you make more than the limit ($19,560 in 2022), your benefits will be reduced (if you are younger than the retirement age).
-Luckily these reductions will be returned to you when you reach full retirement.
+If you make more than the limit ($22,320 in 2024), your benefits will be reduced (if you are younger than the retirement age).
+Luckily, these reductions will be returned to you when you reach full retirement.
 The social security benefits are only withheld temporarily.

 If you are older than full retirement and decide to work, you will receive your full benefits; there are no income limits.